MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/table/table-copy-method.md

 *ShareTable*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-Specifies whether the function copies filters, marks, and keys of the record or creates a reference to a temporary record.
-If FromRecord and Record are both temporary and ShareTable is true, then the COPY function causes Record to reference the same table as FromRecord. > If ShareTable is true, then both Record and FromRecord must be temporary; otherwise an error will occur.
+Specifies whether the method copies filters, marks, and keys of the record or creates a reference to a temporary record.
+If FromRecord and Record are both temporary and ShareTable is true, then the COPY method causes Record to reference the same table as FromRecord. > If ShareTable is true, then both Record and FromRecord must be temporary; otherwise an error will occur.
 The default value is false.
 If you specify false, only filters, marks, and keys are copied.